piwik-script

 Modelling in Ecology

-C: On the basis of exemplary tasks in Ecology, the students will learn about different simulation techniques and modelling methods.
+On the basis of exemplary tasks in Ecology, the students will learn in this practical course about different simulation techniques and modelling methods.
 In the same time, they will also develop their own simulation program to address demographical or evolutionary questions.

 Tropical Ecology

-C: In a tropical ecosystem, small project with ecological or nature conservation related issues will be performed.
+This practical course usually takes place in East Africa and contains excursions to African ecosystems like coral reefs and savanna national parks.
+It is only offered every second year and students have to cover essential part of costs themselves.
+Inthe tropical ecosystem, small projects with ecological or nature conservation related issues will be performed.
 Here the students should learn about the steps of experiment design, implementation, data analysis, up to data presentation.
-In the evening seminar, recent publications are presented in the field of tropical Ecology and will be discussed.
+In the evening seminar, recent publications are presented in the field of Tropical Ecology and will be discussed.

 Presentation of Scientific Data